mohammad-oghli/AWS-S3-Storage-Data/README.md

 The functionality that offered by this package version:

 * Creating AWS S3 Storage Object
+* List Directories and Files in AWS S3 Storage
 * Read File from AWS S3 Storage
 * Write File to AWS S3 Storage
 * Copy File from AWS S3 Storage